planetfederal/sdk-generator/README.md

 ## Quick Start

-The quickest way to get started with the Boundless Web SDK is to utilize the executable `web-sdk` to generate an application as shown below:
+The quickest way to get started with the Boundless SDK is to utilize the executable `web-sdk` to generate an application as shown below:

 Create the app: